Nick Lachey

-Nicholas Scott Lachey (/ləˈʃeɪ/ lə-SHAY-'; born November 9, 1973) is an American singer, actor, television personality, and host.
-He rose to fame as the lead singer of the multi-platinum-selling boyband 98 Degrees, and later starred in the reality series Newlyweds: Nick and Jessica with his then-wife, Jessica Simpson.
+Nicholas Scott Lachey (/ləˈʃeɪ/ lə-SHAY-'; born November 9, 1973) is an American actor, singer-songwriter, producer, TV personality and host.
+He rose to fame as the lead singer of the multi-platinum-selling boyband 98 Degrees and later starred in the reality series Newlyweds: Nick and Jessica with his then-wife, Jessica Simpson.
 He has released four solo albums: SoulO, What's Left of Me, A Father's Lullaby, and Soundtrack of My Life.
 He also had a recurring role on the television series Charmed.
 He hosted NBC's The Sing-Off, co-hosted VH1's Big Morning Buzz Live from 2014 to 2015, and Nickelodeon's America's Most Musical Family, and co-hosts the Netflix shows Love Is Blind and The Ultimatum with his wife Vanessa Lachey.
 He is also the sole host of Perfect Match for Netflix.
 In 2021, Lachey won the fifth season of The Masked Singer.

 Early life

 Lachey was born in Harlan, Kentucky, to Cathalyn (née Fopma) and John Lachey.
 He is the brother of singer and actor Drew Lachey, alongside whom he has worked closely.
 His maternal grandfather, Robert James Fopma, was of Dutch descent.
 Nick's other ancestry is English, Scottish, German, and distant Welsh and French.
-He attended Clovernook Elementary School in the Cincinnati suburb of North College Hill, Ohio and the School for Creative and Performing Arts in Cincinnati.
+He attended Clovernook Elementary School in the Cincinnati suburb of North College Hill, Ohio, and the School for Creative and Performing Arts in Cincinnati.
 He attended Miami University in Oxford, Ohio, where he joined Sigma Alpha Epsilon.
-In the fall of 1992, he enrolled at the University of Southern California, according to a statement he made during his guest appearance on The Arsenio Hall how on December 12, 2013.
+In the fall of 1992, he allegedly enrolled at the University of Southern California, according to a "statement" he made during his guest appearance on The Arsenio Hall Show on December 12, 2013.